 Mystica helps to develop strategy and coordinate offerings that bolster faculty research and pedagogy.
 She directly oversees the Office of Sponsored Programs and the Library, and she supports the efforts of faculty who serve on the Research Council and the Teaching and Learning Council.
 Since joining the Bentley community in 2004, Mystica has been engaged in curriculum development, program design, and a variety of institutional service activities.
 Prior to her appointment as Associate Provost for Research and Faculty, Mystica served as Chair of the Law, Taxation, and Financial Planning Department.
 She also served as the Chair of the Curriculum Implementation Committee and was a member of the Promotion and Tenure Committee.
 Mystica’s work has been recognized with several awards including two Bentley “Innovation in Teaching” awards and the Academy of Legal Studies in Business Charles M. Hewitt Master Teacher award – the most illustrious teaching award in her discipline.
 Mystica received her law degree from Harvard Law School.

-Erin designs, develops, and implements strategies to assess and improve the quality and effectiveness of curricular learning.
-She is also responsible for ensuring strategic alignment and compliance with our New England Commission of Higher Education (NECHE) and EFMD Quality Improvement System (EQUIS) accreditations, and supports the Office of the Dean of Business in Bentley’s AACSB accreditation.
-Erin has been a member of the Bentley community since 2008, previously working in the Residential Center and the Office of the Dean of Student Affairs.
-Her prior roles included serving as the Director of Student Conduct and the University’s Title IX Coordinator.
+Erin designs, develops, and implements strategies to assess and improve the quality and effectiveness of curricular learning at Bentley University.
+She is also responsible for ensuring strategic alignment and compliance with our New England Commission of Higher Education (NECHE) accreditation and supports the Office of the Dean of Business in maintaining Bentley’s AACSB accreditation.
+In her role, she supervises the learning design team, who support faculty in developing new courses and mapping curricula for new programs.
+This team also supports faculty in implementing best practices in teaching across all modalities, with a strong emphasis on inclusive teaching practices.
+Erin has been a member of Bentley University since 2008, previously working in the Residential Center and the Office of the Dean of Student Affairs.
 Erin earned her PhD in Higher Education from the University of Massachusetts Boston, and her Master of Education and Bachelor of Arts degrees from the University of Massachusetts Amherst.
 Erin is also a proud recipient of Bentley’s Rainbow Award.

 Christine is responsible for the financial management for the Division of Academic Affairs and oversees the Business Service Center.
 She joined Bentley in 2016 as the Controller and served in that position for 3 years before transitioning to her current role in Academic Affairs.
 Prior to her time at Bentley, Christine was an auditor in public accounting, focusing her time on both the financial and nonprofit industries, including higher education (with Bentley as one of her clients).
 She then followed her passion for the university setting, spending 5 years at Suffolk University as Associate Controller.
 Christine is a Certified Public Accountant and a graduate of the Susan Vogt Leadership Fellows Program.
 Christine received her master’s degree from the University of Massachusetts Boston and bachelor’s degree from the University of Massachusetts Amherst.